almogsc/RTL_Modules/Cyclic_FIFO/README.md

 # FIFO Module

-This module implements a FIFO
+This module implements a synchronous FIFO with an unsynchronous reset.

 ## Functionality
 The module has an address size of 'ADDR = 4' bits and data size of 'DATA = 8' bits.